-The components of the net deterred that about the of sum of the summarized in the table below (in discussinas).
-2011 2010

-2011 2010
+2012 2011

 Deferred tax assets:

-Retirement plans and employee benefits \$24,387 \$27,228
+Retirement plans and employee benefits \$25,316 \$24,387

-Foreign tax credit carryforwards - 828

-AMT credit carryforwards - 363

-Federal tax credits - 484

-State net operating loss and other state credit carryforwards 240 500
+State net operating loss and other state credit carryforwards 14 240

-Inventory 3,772 2,645
+Inventory 1,283 1,353

-Reserves 1,810 1,558
+Reserves 2,016 1,810

-Research & development capitalization 186 345
+Research & development capitalization 63 186

-Foreign NOL carryforwards 3,379 2,058
+Foreign NOL carryforwards 4,359 3,379

-Accruals 306 820
+Accruals 543 306

-Other assets 124
+Other assets 96 124

-34,204 36,829
+33,690 31,785

 Deferred tax liabilities:

-Property, plant and equipment 6,704 5,519
+Property, plant and equipment 8,780 6,704

-Intangibles 6,313 5,403
+Intangibles 5,869 6,313

-Other liabilities 361 308
+Other liabilities 490 361

-13,378 11,230
+15,139 13,378

-Valuation allowance (2,751) (260)
+Valuation allowance (3,811) (2,751)

-Total net deferred tax assets \$18,075 \$25,339
+Total net deferred tax assets \$ 14,740 \$ 15,656

 The Company maintains valuation allowances when it is more likely than not that all or a portion of a deferred tax asset will not be realized.
 Changes in valuation allowances from period to period are included in the tax provision in the period of change.
 In determining whether a valuation allowance is required, the Company takes into account such factors as prior earnings history, expected future earnings, carry-back and carry-forward periods, and tax strategies that could potentially enhance the likelihood of realization of a deferred tax asset.
-During fiscal 2011, the Company incurred operating losses in certain foreign jurisdictions where the loss carryforward period is unlimited.
-The Company has evaluated the realizability of the net deferred tax assets related to these jurisdictions and concluded that it is more likely than not that all or a portion of the net deferred tax assets will not be realized, therefore, has established a full valuation allowance of \$2,751,000 against the balance.
-A valuation allowance of \$260,000 recorded at June 30, 2010 related to state tax credits has been reversed during the fiscal year ended June 30, 2011, as management believes that it is more likely than not that all state tax credits will be used before they expire.
+During fiscal 2012, the Company continued to incur operating losses in certain foreign jurisdictions where the loss carryforward period is unlimited.
+The Company has evaluated the realizability of the net deferred tax assets related to these jurisdictions and concluded that based primarily upon continuing losses in these jurisdictions and failure to achieve targeted levels of improvement, a full valuation allowance continues to be necessary.
+Therefore, the Company recorded an additional valuation allowance of \$1,060,000 in fiscal 2012.
 Management believes that it is more likely than not that the results of future operations will generate sufficient taxable income and foreign source income to realize the remaining deferred tax assets.